Gaels: History

+Antiquity

-After regaining power, the Heremonians, in the form of Fíachu Finnolach were overthrown in a 1st-century AD provincial coup.
-His son, Túathal Techtmar was exiled to Roman Britain before returning to claim Tara.
-Based on the accounts of Tacitus, some modern historians associate him with an "Irish prince" said to have been entertained by Agricola, Governor of Britain and speculate at Roman sponsorship.
+According to medieval Irish legend, High King Túathal Techtmar was exiled to Roman Britain before returning to claim Tara.
+Based on the accounts of Tacitus, some modern historians associate him with an "Irish prince" said to have been entertained by Agricola, Governor of Britain, and speculate at Roman sponsorship.
 His grandson, Conn Cétchathach, is the ancestor of the Connachta who would dominate the Irish Middle Ages.
 They gained control of what would now be named Connacht.
 Their close relatives the Érainn (both groups descend from Óengus Tuirmech Temrach) and the Ulaid would later lose out to them in Ulster, as the descendants of the Three Collas in Airgíalla and Niall Noígíallach in Ailech extended their hegemony.

 The Gaels emerged into the clear historical record during the classical era, with ogham inscriptions and quite detailed references in Greco-Roman ethnography (most notably by Ptolemy).
 The Roman Empire conquered most of Britain in the 1st century, but did not conquer Ireland or the far north of Britain.
 The Gaels had relations with the Roman world, mostly through trade.
 Roman jewellery and coins have been found at several Irish royal sites, for example.
 Gaels, known to the Romans as Scoti, also carried out raids on Roman Britain, together with the Picts.
 These raids increased in the 4th century, as Roman rule in Britain began to collapse.
 This era was also marked by a Gaelic presence in Britain; in what is today Wales, the Déisi founded the Kingdom of Dyfed and the Uí Liatháin founded Brycheiniog.
 There was also some Irish settlement in Cornwall.
 To the north, the Dál Riata are held to have established a territory in Argyll and the Hebrides.